edamontology/edamontologyDocs/what_is_edam.rst

 EDAM strives to uphold a few founding principles including:

-- **Quality** - a controlled vocabulary that is moderated
+- **Quality** - an ontology that is moderated
-- **Openness** - development in collaboration with the community
+- **Openness** - development by the open community
 - **Relevance** - prioritising use-case-driven development towards comprehensive but practical coverage
 - **Practicality** - practical utility is valued over ontological “strictness” or any metaphysical doctrine
-- **Clear scope** - respecting the scope of other complementary, well-developed ontologies
+- **Clear scope** - respecting the scope of other complementary, well-developed ontologies and open linked data efforts
 - **Familiarity** - including only concepts that are well established; familiar are prevalent and jargon is discouraged
 - **Usability** - conceptual hierarchy with sufficient richness but only necessary complexity
 - **Maintainability** - development must be efficient and sustainably up to date in the long term